truongc2/Richard_Truong-Chau.github.io/README.md

 ### Machine Learning

-In this section, I am mainly focused on projects that would help me learn about the theories and where I would then apply the theories in practice.
+In this section, I am mainly focused on machine learning projects that would help me learn new techniques/theories in practice.

 |Algorithm  |Description   |Datasets   |Notes    |Start Date   |Last Update  |
 |:---------:|:------------:|:---------:|:-------:|:-----------:|:-----------:|